sirajmallik/Resume-Projects/README.md

-# my-portfolio
+# my-resume project
-I develop this portfolio website using html Css  Javascript.
-To see the website visit.
+I develop this basic resume project using html Css To see my code.